Meet the Archer Center Team

 Email Whitney

 Whitney has worked in higher education for nearly eight years.
 Her background is in admissions, recruitment, and enrollment management.
 She has worked for Texas A&M University, The University of Texas at Tyler, Auburn University, and Stephen F. Austin State University.
 Whitney has a student-centered philosophy.
-She believes in creating pathways and opportunities for students to purse a degree and position themselves for professional success.
+She believes in creating pathways and opportunities for students to pursue a degree and position themselves for professional success.

 Prior to joining the Archer Center, Whitney worked at Texas A&M’s Bush School of Government and Public Service to open their new location in Washington, D.C.
-In this position, Whitney worked on the team that not only brought the Bush School to Washington, but also created a new graduate program.
+In this position, Whitney worked on the team that not only brought the Bush School to Washington but also created a new graduate program.

 Whitney is a native Texan.
 She has a B.A. in philosophy and history and an M.A. in history from Stephen F. Austin State University.
-In her free time, Whitney enjoys reading, too much tea, and long runs around the National Mall.
+In her free time, Whitney enjoys reading, drinking too much tea, and long runs around the National Mall.

 Email Whitney

 Whitney has worked in higher education for nearly eight years.
 Her background is in admissions, recruitment, and enrollment management.
 She has worked for Texas A&M University, The University of Texas at Tyler, Auburn University, and Stephen F. Austin State University.
 Whitney has a student-centered philosophy.
-She believes in creating pathways and opportunities for students to purse a degree and position themselves for professional success.
+She believes in creating pathways and opportunities for students to pursue a degree and position themselves for professional success.

 Prior to joining the Archer Center, Whitney worked at Texas A&M’s Bush School of Government and Public Service to open their new location in Washington, D.C.
-In this position, Whitney worked on the team that not only brought the Bush School to Washington, but also created a new graduate program.
+In this position, Whitney worked on the team that not only brought the Bush School to Washington but also created a new graduate program.

 Whitney is a native Texan.
 She has a B.A. in philosophy and history and an M.A. in history from Stephen F. Austin State University.
-In her free time, Whitney enjoys reading, too much tea, and long runs around the National Mall.
+In her free time, Whitney enjoys reading, drinking too much tea, and long runs around the National Mall.

 Katie C. Romano | Executive Director